Ian Happ homers twice as Cubs beat Nationals 5-2

-CHICAGO (AP) — Ian Happ homered twice and drove in three runs, helping the Chicago Cubs beat the Washington Nationals 5-2 on Thursday.
+Happ homered twice and drove in three runs, helping Chicago beat the Washington Nationals 5-2 on Thursday.

-Happ put Chicago ahead to stay with a two-run shot in the third inning.
-He also led off the fifth with his sixth homer.
+Kris Bryant and Willson Contreras got the day off for rest, but the Cubs went ahead to stay on Happ’s two-run shot into the basket in right with two out in the third inning.
+He also led off the fifth with his sixth homer on a 0-2 pitch from Austin Voth with the wind blowing out on a warm afternoon at Wrigley Field.

+Nick Martini had a sacrifice fly and Joc Pederson singled home a run as Chicago won for the fifth time in seven games.

+“Guys are starting to get healthy and in their rhythm as we talked about,” manager David Ross said.
+“Got a ton of confidence in these guys.
+It is a balanced offense.
+I think we’re taking advantage of the things the other team gives us.”

 It was Happ’s first multihomer game since Sept.
 5 against St. Louis and No. 8 for his big league career.
 The switch-hitting outfielder is batting .375 (12 for 32) with five homers and 10 RBIs in eight May games.

+“I think I hit some balls early in the season that were probably, on a day like today, would have been homers,” Happ said.
+“Just continuing to stay with that approach.”

-Joc Pederson had two more hits and drove in a run as Chicago won for the fifth time in seven games.
-Pederson is batting .417 (20 for 48) in his last 12 games.
+Pederson also is rolling along nicely for Chicago, which moved back over .500 at 22-21.
+He collected two more hits and is batting .417 (20 for 48) in his last 12 games.

 Josh Bell and Kyle Schwarber hit back-to-back homers for Washington in the first, but Joe Ross (2-4) lasted just 3 2/3 innings in his second straight loss.
 The right-hander was charged with four runs, two earned, and five hits.

+“Threw a lot more changeups today, which for the most part felt good, but a couple of them got hurt,” Ross said.

-The Nationals dropped three of four against the Cubs, closing out a 3-4 trip.
-They begin a nine-game homestand Friday night against Baltimore.
+The last-place Nationals (17-23) dropped three of four against the Cubs, closing out a 3-4 trip.
+Manager Dave Martinez said ace right-hander Stephen Strasburg will come off the injured list to start Friday night against Baltimore in the opener of a nine-game homestand.

+“It’s just a matter of time before things really start clicking, things start going our way, and we start putting some streaks together where we’re winning a lot more of these games,” Martinez said.

 Trevor Williams pitched 4 2/3 innings of five-hit ball before Chicago’s bullpen took over.
 Justin Steele (2-0) got four outs before departing because of right hamstring tightness.
 Ryan Tepera and Andrew Chafin each worked an inning, and Craig Kimbrel earned his ninth save in 11 chances.